wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error          March 2019

-4.2.6.
+4.3.5.
+SERVFAIL Extended DNS Error Code 5 - RRSIGs Missing

+   The resolver attempted to perform DNSSEC validation, but no RRSIGs could be found for at least one RRset where RRSIGs were expected.

+4.3.6.
 SERVFAIL Extended DNS Error Code 6 - No Zone Key Bit Set

    The resolver attempted to perform DNSSEC validation, but no Zone Key Bit was set in a DNSKEY.

-4.2.7.
+4.3.7.
 SERVFAIL Extended DNS Error Code 7 - No Reachable Authority

    The resolver could not reach any of the authoritative name servers (or they refused to reply).
 The R flag should be set.

-4.2.8.
+4.3.8.
 SERVFAIL Extended DNS Error Code 8 - NSEC Missing

    The resolver attempted to perform DNSSEC validation, but the requested data was missing and a covering NSEC or NSEC3 was not provided.
 The R flag should be set.

-4.2.9.
+4.3.9.
 SERVFAIL Extended DNS Error Code 9 - Cached Error

    The resolver has cached SERVFAIL for this query without additional information.
 Th R flag should be set.

-4.2.10.
+4.3.10.
 SERVFAIL Extended DNS Error Code 10 - Not Ready

    The server is unable to answer the query as it is not fully up and functional yet.

-4.3.
-INFO-CODEs for use with RESPONSE-CODE: NOTIMP(4)

-4.3.1.
-NOTIMP Extended DNS Error Code 1 - Deprecated
+4.3.11.
+SERVFAIL Extended DNS Error Code 11 - Not Specified

-   The requested operation or query is not supported as its use has been deprecated.
-Implementations should not set the R flag.
-(Retrying request elsewhere is unlikely to yield any other results.)
+   A generic code which may be used when a SERVFAIL response does not fall into any of the other categories.
+The R flag should not be set.

 4.4.
-INFO-CODEs for use with RESPONSE-CODE: REFUSED(5)
+INFO-CODEs for use with RESPONSE-CODE: NXDOMAIN(3)

 4.4.1.
-REFUSED Extended DNS Error Code 1 - Lame
+NXDOMAIN Extended DNS Error Code 1 - Blocked

-   An authoritative server that receives a query (with the RD bit clear) for a domain for which it is not authoritative SHOULD include this EDE code in the SERVFAIL response.
-A resolver that receives a query (with the RD bit clear) SHOULD include this EDE code in the REFUSED response.
-Implementations should set the R flag in this case (another nameserver or resolver might not be lame).
+   The resolver attempted to perfom a DNS query but the domain is blacklisted due to a security policy implemented on the server being directly talked to.
+The R flag should be set.